elastic/detection-rules/.github/PULL_REQUEST_GUIDELINES/hunt_new_guidelines.md

 ### Documentation and Context

 - [ ] Detailed description of the Hunt.
-- [ ] List any new fields required in ECS/data sources.
 - [ ] Link related issues or PRs.
 - [ ] Include references.
 - [ ] Field Usage: Ensure standardized fields for compatibility across different data environments and sources.